 - Basic Research - This research is descriptive in nature and is used to understand and explain a phenomenon.
 This type of research is often conducted for the sake of increasing and advancing a knowledge base.

-- Applied Research - The purpose of this research is to provide information that can be used and applied in an effort to help people understand and control their environment.
+- Applied Research - The purpose of this research is to provide information that can be used and applied to help people understand and control their environment.
 This type of research is more prescriptive in nature and seeks to offer potential solutions to problems.

 - Action Research - This research is often conducted within a program, organization or community and the researchers are involved in gathering data and studying themselves.